 Fist put a suitable regulator on the span gas tank, and "bleed" it as described below.
 This step is essential, since otherwise the air in the regulator will contaminate the gas in the tank.
-Connect the regulator to the back of the analyzer with a stainless steel line, and leak check the connection with "SnoopTM" or similar leak detection fluid (using a pressure of no more than 20psig).
-Then loosen the fitting on the back of the analyzer and flow the span gas for a couple of minutes prior to starting the span process.
+Since the 2001RSP has an internal pump, it is essential that you use a bypass system (as described earlier in this manual) on the span inlet so as to make sure that the span gas is also at atmospheric pressure.
+It is not practical to adjust the span gas tank regulator to atmospheric pressure.
+Connect the regulator to the bypass system on the back of the analyzer with a stainless steel line, plug the bypass exhaust, and leak check the connection with "SnoopTM" or similar leak detection fluid (using a pressure of no more than 10psig).
+Then unplug the bypass flowmeter and flow the span gas for a couple of minutes prior to starting the span process.
 This prevents a slug of air from giving you excessively high readings when you start spanning the analyzer.
 Before performing a low level span, make sure the analyzer is seeing a low oxygen level gas - you want the analyzer to go UP to the span gas, not down to it, particularly not from air.
 Otherwise it will take a very long time to get a good calibration.